SadiaMou007/react_query/README.md

 ## Query Function
 - Make data request
 ### Query function argument
+1. Can pass any parameter to query function like arrow function.

-- 1st parameter is an object containing query keys.
+2. 1st parameter is an object containing query keys.
 So we can use key values as Query Function Arguments
 ```
 async function getGithubUser({ queryKey }) {
   const [user, username] = queryKey;